msiddalingaiah/Centurion/README.md

 ## Status

-Development is in progress.
-CPU6 instruction tests pass.
+All CPU6 instruction tests pass.
+Interrupt and DMA logic is pending.

 ### Links